-In 2011--after a year of editing and production--we published, as our first hardcover and electronic editions, The Craft We Chose: My Life in the CIA by Richard L. Holm.
-The Craft We Chose is an outstanding memoir by a legendary member of the intelligence community, and it has received rave reviews.
-We followed with Clover, the concluding volume in Dr. Robert Comunale's The Safehaven Chronicles trilogy.
+In 2011 – after a year of editing and production – we published, as our first hardcover and electronic editions, The Craft We Chose: My Life in the CIA by Richard L. Holm.
+The Craft We Chose is an outstanding memoir by a legendary member of the intelligence community, and it immediately received rave reviews.
+We followed, in paperback and ebook, with Clover, the concluding volume in Dr. Robert Comunale's The Safehaven Chronicles trilogy.
 Just as Dr. Galen's Little Black Bag had done in 2009, Clover topped all sellers at the 2011 National Press Club Book Fair.

 Breaking new ground in 2012, we released, simultaneously, the hardcover, downloadable audio and electronic versions of Adventures in the Scream Trade: Scenes from an Operatic Life.
 A frank, insightful and frequently uproarious memoir by Charles Long, the book presents a vivid, behind-the-scenes look at the world of opera made accessible to all adult readers.
 The author personally recorded the excellent and captivating narration.
 Also in 2012, we released downloadable audio versions of R.A.
 Comunale's five books, all beautifully narrated by Ron David, whose voice has been familiar to viewers of the Discovery and History channels, and many other TV outlets.

-2013 saw two new titles and an audio version of a third.
+2013 saw our next new title and another audio version.
 Among Enemies: Counter-Espionage for the Business Traveler, by Luke Bencie, an internationally known expert on the topic, provides essential advice on protecting yourself and your proprietary business information while abroad.
 The downloadable narration of The Craft We Chose: My Life in the CIA represented the seventh addition to our growing audio library.

-Our 2014 releases included two more André Le Gallo ebooks featuring CIA operative Steve Church: Satan's Spy, in which Church and his partner--and significant other--Kella Hastings attempt to thwart an impending Iranian cyber attack against the United States, and The Red Cell, a spy thriller that begins in downtown Washington, D.C., then sweeps across Europe and climaxes in San Francisco Bay.
+Our 2014 releases included two more André Le Gallo ebooks featuring CIA operative Steve Church: Satan's Spy, in which Church and Kella Hastings – his partner and significant other – attempt to thwart an impending Iranian cyber attack against the United States, and The Red Cell, a spy thriller that begins in downtown Washington, D.C., then sweeps across Europe and climaxes in San Francisco Bay.
 We also released, in hardcover and as an ebook, Hillwilla, a fascinating story from veteran writer but first-time novelist Melanie Forde.
-Set mostly in West Virginia during a bleak Appalachian winter, Hillwilla will captivate you from its abrupt opening to its life-affirming conclusion.
+Set mostly in West Virginia during a bleak Appalachian winter, Hillwilla will bewitch you from its abrupt opening to its life-affirming conclusion.
 The National Press Club selected Hillwilla as one of only two literary novels at its 37th annual Book Fair in November, an event featuring more than 100 authors.

 In 2015, the Library of Congress selected all five audio versions of R.A.
 Comunale's novels, as well as Charles Long's narration of his superlative opera memoir, for the national Books for the Blind program, a singular honor.
-Print releases included our most important title to date, Inside Jihad: How Radical Islam Works, Why It Should Terrify Us, How to Defeat It, Dr. Tawfik Hamid's brilliant analysis of the worldwide terror network; and On the Hillwilla Road, Melanie Forde's excellent sequel to Hillwilla.
+New print and electronic releases included our most important title to date, Inside Jihad: How Radical Islam Works, Why It Should Terrify Us, How to Defeat It, Dr. Tawfik Hamid's brilliant analysis of the worldwide terror network; and On the Hillwilla Road, Melanie Forde's excellent sequel to Hillwilla.

 In 2016, we released a unique and valuable resource for the nation's exploding population of senior drivers.
 Published as an inexpensive paperback and as an ebook, Drive On!
 Preserve and Prolong Your Time on the Road contains essential information compiled by editor Phil Berardelli and an exceptional group of journalists and experts.

 In 2018, we published paperback editions of all of our hardcover editions plus two new novels by Melanie Forde.
-Reinventing Hillwilla provides the concluding chapter to her trilogy involving the residents of fictional Seneca County, West Virginia.
+Reinventing Hillwilla provides the satisfying conclusion to her trilogy involving the residents of fictional Seneca County, West Virginia.
 And in Decanted Truths, Forde explores her own ethnic roots in a sprawling saga about an Irish-American family in the first part of the 20th century.
-We also published an update of Phil's Favorite 500, in a new paperback edition as well as an ebook.
+We also published an update of Phil's Favorite 500, in paperback as well as an ebook.
 We released the long-awaited, updated paperback edition of The Driving Challenge.
 And we released Small Wonders, a most entertaining and insightful compilation of reviews and commentary by Jessie Thorpe, former book critic for United Press International.